HabitatFramework/DevelopersGuide/documentation/documentation.rst

 Source Control
 --------------

 The source code for the documentation is stored on GitHub with each guide in a separate repository.
-Source control for the guides works in the same way as for the tool itself using Git and GitHub for Windows (see :ref:`source_control_github <GitHub Source Control>`).
+Source control for the guides works in the same way as for the tool itself using Git and GitHub for Windows (see :ref:`GitHub Source Control <source_control_github>`).

 	.. tip::
 		See `HabitatFramework <https://github.com/HabitatFramework>`_ for a list of *all* the repositories on GitHub relating to the tool.